isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <img style="width:60%" height="auto" width="100%" src="/images/tn1bmp2.jpg">
 </div>
 <p>
-<br>River Valley High School (RV) was the first Chinese secondary school set
+<br>River Valley High School (RVHS) was the first Chinese secondary school
-up by the government.
+set up by the government.
 Initially known as the Singapore Government Chinese Middle School when it occupied the premises of Seng Poh Primary School, it was renamed Queenstown Government Chinese Middle School when it moved to Strathmore Avenue.